 c.
 For sale-leaseback transactions:

 i.
-A description of the terms of the sale-leaseback transaction, including future commitments, obligations, provisions, or circumstances that require or result in the seller-lessee’s continuing involvement; and
+A description of the terms of the sale-leaseback transaction, including future commitments or obligations; and

 ii.
 For those accounted for as deposits, (a) the obligation for future minimum lease payments as of the date of the latest balance sheet presented in the aggregate and for each of the five succeeding years and (b) the total of minimum sublease rentals, if any, to be received in the future under noncancelable subleases in the aggregate and for each of the five succeeding years.

+iii.
+For those accounted for using the financing method, it is required to disclose the information in i. as well as the financing obligation and lease liabilities.

-37. When leasing is a significant part of the lessor’s business activities in terms of revenue, net income, or assets, the following information with respect to leases shall be disclosed in the financial statements:
+50. When leasing is a significant part of the lessor’s business activities in terms of revenue, net income, or assets, the following information with respect to leases shall be disclosed in the financial statements: